IBS Program Forms and Documents

 If a student needs to leave the program for any reason, the Leave of Absence Form must be filled out and submitted to the Graduate School to prevent any negative consequences related to academic, visa, financial aid, and other student issues.

-To return from a leave of absence, the Reinstatement Request Form must be filled out and turned in to register and resume degree progress.
+To return from a leave of absence, the Reinstatement Request Form must be filled out and turned in in order to register and resume degree progress.

 UMD Graduate School Petition (Must sign in with X.500, online student initiated process to Cancel/Add/Swap/Change Grade Basis)